Alek Thomas Player Props: Diamondbacks vs. Reds

-Alek Thomas -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Ben Lively on the hill, on July 21 at 7:10 PM ET.
+Alek Thomas -- with a slugging percentage of .629 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Luke Weaver on the hill, on July 23 at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Braves.
+He had a hitless performance in his last game (0-for-1) against the Reds.

 Alek Thomas Game Info & Props vs. the Reds